 On October 7, 2021, personal information of some applicants for Individual and Family Support Program (IFSP) funding may have been seen by other applicants through the IFSP Funding Portal.
 DBHDS discovered the breach within minutes after the IFSP Funding Portal was opened to receive applications and immediately took the Portal offline.
 This incident appears to be similar to an incident that occurred in 2019.
 DBHDS’ internal team and VITA have been working to simulate and solve the issue since the 2019 incident.
 Extensive review and testing took place over 17 months prior to this program being put back into service.
 The program was functioning properly and it was believed the portal was clear to operate as scheduled.

 On October 7, 2021, the portal was up for only minutes before it was shut down immediately upon identification of the problem.
 DBHDS has already started investigating to determine the extent of the issue, including securing expert resources through the VITA partnership to assist with the investigation.
+Of note, DBHDS will not attempt to repair the Portal again and another solution will be found for future IFSP application processes.

 Process for Accepting and Approving Applications Annually, IFSP typically distributes approximately $3 million in funds for assistance to individuals on Virginia’s Developmental Disability Waiver Waiting List.
 From September 14th to October 4th, IFSP received over 4,000 requests for assistance during the Save a Draft period.
 Given the large number of applications saved and our desire to assist families as quickly as possible, IFSP intends to approve ALL applications that were saved as of 11:59 p.m. on October 4, 2021.